What is a Gantt Chart?

 - The time to complete each task,

-- How tasks are grouped, overlapping, and linking with each other,
+- How tasks are grouped, overlapping, and linked with each other,

 - The date when the project will end.